pachyderm/docs/content/latest/how-tos/jupyterlab-extension/_index.md

 ---
 # metadata #
 title: JupyterLab Mount Extension
-description: Learn how to install and use the JupyterLab Mount Extension with Pachyderm.
+description: Learn how to install and use the JupyterLab Mount Extension with MLDM.
 date:
 # taxonomy #
 tags: ["integrations", "jupyterlab", "notebooks"]